wazuh/wazuh-documentation/source/getting-started/components.rst

 Wazuh agent
 -----------

 The Wazuh agent runs on Linux, Windows, macOS, Solaris, AIX, and other operating systems.
-It can be deployed to laptops, desktops, servers, cloud instances or virtual machines.
-It provides threats detection and prevention capabilities, and it is used to collect different types of system and application data that it forwards to the Wazuh server through an encrypted and authenticated channel.
+It can be deployed on laptops, desktops, servers, cloud instances or virtual machines.
+It provides threats detection and prevention capabilities, and it is used to collect different types of system and application data that is forwarded to the Wazuh server through an encrypted and authenticated channel.
 In order to establish this secure channel, a registration process involving unique pre-shared keys is utilized.

-The Wazuh agent does have a modular architecture, where different components take care of different tasks (e.g. monitoring the file system, reading log messages, collecting inventory data or scanning system configurations).
+The Wazuh agent has a modular architecture, where different components take care of different tasks (e.g. monitoring the file system, reading log messages, collecting inventory data or scanning system configurations).
 Users can enable or disable agent modules via configuration settings, adapting the solution to their particular use cases.

 The diagram below represents the agent architecture and components: